 As head office of Company is in India.
 So register of members will also be maintained in India.
 Income from dividend will be considered as income deemed to accrue on arise in India and hence taxable.

-As dividend from domestic company is exempt U/s 10(34).
+As dividend from domestic company is exempt U/s 10(34) subject to an amount of ₹ 10 Lakhs.
 Hence this dividend will be exempt from tax.

 2010 - June [8] (b) State the Elements/Sources of Income Tax Law.